Top blog articles

 - Creating a step or a threshold for the bath

-- Installation of new floor and wall tiles
+- Installing new floor and wall tiles

-Important consideration #1: Your downpipe
+3. Your downpipe

-In the best-case scenario, new fixtures are easily connected to this pipe (which will not eat into your renovation budget).
+In the best-case scenario, new bathroom fixtures are easily connected to this pipe (which will not eat into your renovation budget).
 Introducing multi-level systems (second stories and basements) or additional fixtures could force you to start ripping out walls and ceilings just to get to the downpipe.
-If you are planning on using premium fixtures or custom trims, this simple problem could turn into a costly expense.
+If you are planning on using premium fixtures or custom trims, this simple problem could turn into a costly expenditure.

 If you want to move a bathroom, you need to determine the location of your downpipe and analyze if it is possible to create a new network of sloping horizontal pipes from the new location to the downspout.

-Important consideration #2: Height of the bathroom fittings
+4. Height of the bathroom fittings

-Changing the location of a bathroom depends on many factors and it’s important to analyze each factor separately:
+Changing the location of a bathroom depends on many factors, including the distribution of pipes, fixtures, walls, etc.